 Tonight, most likely, the wine and liquor will flow like water.
 For many, the sacred vows of marriage will be desecrated.
 It is likely that many illegitimate babies will be conceived, only to be aborted later, because they are really the unwanted accidents of a night of pleasure and sinful passion.
-The highways will be crowded with drunks, carelessly taking the lives of many innocent victims.
+The highway will be crowded with drunks, carelessly taking the lives of many innocent victims.
 Satan will have his heyday, for this is new years eve, the beginning of another year of ungodliness and selfishness for those who know not God, nor do not care to know him.
 These are the lovers of pleasure.
 They love pleasure more than they love God, choosing rather to enjoy the pleasures of sin for a season.

 How sad it is to look upon the faces of these pleasure seeking revelers on the morning after, when the fun is over!
 The so called friends have departed, and the filth and confetti in the streets must be cleaned up.
 Depression in soul and spirit begins to overcome the heart and soul of sinners when they come to the realization that there is only pleasure in sin for a season, but in the end, only sadness and destroyed lives.

 Yet, more sad is the fact that many so called Christians will be among this flock of revelers, with their horns, and bottles, and banners, and noisemakers, not being distinguishable as Christians from the rest of the ungodly, worldly crowd, forgetting their covenant with God who has sacrificed his son to save them.